 The program is designed to be completed on a full-time basis.
 Typically classes meet between 8:30 AM and 4:00 PM Monday-Friday.
 Working during the first year of the professional program is strongly discouraged.
-Students with financial need, however, may choose to work part-time after classes.
 In the second year, approximately ten graduate assistant positions are typically available.

 What are the housing options for students?

 Most students live off campus in houses or apartments.
 There are numerous apartment complexes and rental properties within a short walk or commute from campus.
 The program does not recommend specific housing, but can connect incoming students with their new classmates in order to find roommates or housing information.